wall Command in Linux: Broadcast Messages to Logged-In Users

 wall

 The wall command will wait for you to enter text.
-When you’re done typing the message, press Ctrl+D to end the program and broadcast the message.
+When you are done typing the message, press Ctrl+D to end the program and broadcast the message.

-You can also use the here-string redirection or pipe the output of another command to wall.
+You can also pipe the output of another command to wall.
 Here is an example showing how to use the echo command to broadcast multi-line messages:

 echo "The system will be restarted in 10 minutes. \nPlease save your work." | wall